 Build a habit

 Nothing cements you to a place like repetition and routine.
 Keep returning to the same place for breakfast each day and you’ll soon be a member of the family, with choice bits reserved for you, along with a bright smile and a warm welcome.

 Enjoy local entertainment

 Ideally you could go to the theater or a local concert but if you can’t make that happen, watch local TV instead of CNN.
 Even if you don’t understand a word, seeing how people behave and talk to others is eye opening, as are the newscasts.
 Go to a local movie.
 Again, don’t worry about understanding – just get into the film, and look around at others.
 My favorite?
 A local museum, perhaps not the biggest and most famous – and go at hours when you might find locals rather than tourists.

-If you happen to practice a sport, try to find a local group you can play with.
-Failing that, join a local gym for a day or two and no, gyms are not all made the same.
+If you happen to practise a sport, try to find a local group you can play with.
+Failing that, join a local gym for a day or two, and no, gyms are not all made the same.
 They have different attitudes towards clothing and locker rooms, different styles of sports clothes, and different attitudes to sports.
 Every little step you take into local life will open your eyes a bit more.

 Dress like a local

 Now, this is not blanket advice!
 In many cases, dressing like a local is a very bad idea.
 But sometimes, where it is appropriate, it can bring you closer to people.
 As they say, “You can’t understand someone until you’ve walked a mile in their shoes.”